jmillxyz/Win32-OpenSSH-wiki/OpenSSH-utility-scripts-to-fix-file-permissions.md

 ```

 ### OpenSSHUtils.psm1
 Above 2 scripts use core functionality implemented in this base module.
-If you are dealing with a custom OpenSSH configuration, you may find the following functions useful.
+If you are dealing with a custom OpenSSH configurations, you may find the following functions useful.
 ```PowerShell
 Import-Module .\OpenSSHUtils.psm1 -Force
 # All routines following -Quiet semantics